What Is Operational Risk for Airline SMS

-Operation risk is the primary concern of airline SMS programs.
-Safety programs in such aviation service providers will revolve around identifying and controlling these safety elements.
+Operation risk is a primary concern of airline safety management systems (SMS).
+Just as in traditional safety programs, modern SMS implementations will revolve around identifying hazards and controlling these safety events.

 We can breakdown operational risk for airlines and similar service providers to the following categories: